opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for Browser applications:
 * list(): returns all Browser applications.
+* list(name): returns all Browser applications with the given name.
 * show(applicationId): returns the Browser application for the given id.

 ### Mobile Applications